KonstantinBabichev/atlas/README.md

 16. 'html:convert' in wrong place (concat), should have a 'prodbuild' task or something
 17. simultaneous DEV/PROD servers running at once?
 18. eslint and csslint aren't showing errors in console
+19. Bower files minification creates bugs
+20. watch all html templates and auto-add to templates.js

 ## Bugs that were fixed, and how
 1. When trying to use Gulp's built-in **gulp-watch** to track eslint I'm getting ```Error: EMFILE, too many open files```